 Phantom stock options

-With regard to phantom stock option plans, as envisaged by IFRS 2, in the section regarding “Cash-settled share-based payment transactions”, the fair value of the plan at the date of the financial statements is remeasured, with any changes in fair value recognised to the Income Statement as a cost with a corresponding entry to a provision.
+With regard to phantom stock option plans, as envisaged by IFRS 2, in the section regarding “Cash-settled share-based payment transactions”, the fair value of the plan at the date of the financial statements is remeasured, with any changes in fair value recognised to the Income Statement with a corresponding entry to a provision.

-Stock-based incentive plans
+Share-based incentive plans

-With regard to “Stock-based incentive plans“ (Stock options and Stock grants), as envisaged by IFRS 2 “Share-based payments”, the Group calculates the fair value of the option at the granting date, booking it to the Income Statement as a cost over the vesting period of the benefit.
-Given that this is an eminently imputed element, the ad hoc equity reserve in the Statement of Financial Position has been increased.
+With regard to “Stock-based incentive plans” (Stock options and Stock Grants), as envisaged by IFRS 2 “Share-based payments”, the Group calculates the fair value of the option at the granting date, booking it to the Consolidated Income Statement as a cost over the vesting period of the benefit.
+Given that this is an eminently imputed element, the ad hoc equity reserve in the Consolidated Statement of Financial Position has been increased.
 This imputed cost is measured by specialists with the help of suitable economic and actuarial models.

 Deferred tax assets are accounted for only to the extent that it is probable that sufficient taxable profits will be available in the future against which they can be utilised.

 The carrying amount of the deferred tax assets shown in the financial statements is subject to an annual review.

 Deferred tax assets and liabilities are calculated at the tax rates expected to apply in the period when the differences reverse under the law of the countries in which the Group operates, considering current rates and those enacted or substantially enacted at the end of the reporting period.

 Current and deferred taxes are recognised in the Consolidated Income Statement, except for those relating to items directly charged or credited to Other Comprehensive Income or other equity items, in which case tax effect is recognised directly under Other comprehensive income or equity.